22

 Location

-The village of Patrika is probably dated from 1050 according to travelers and historians' references.
-Its origin seems to be a family of Kalamoti who decided to leave their home village and look for a better area.
-They finally built a tower on the top of a hill that can still be seen in the village.
+The establishment of the village of Patrika is probably dated on the year 1050, according to travelers and historians' references.
+Its origin seems to be a family from Kalamoti, who decided to leave their home village and look for a better area.

-The village, in its time, was another of the castle-villages that was customary during that period.
+They finally built a tower on the top of a hill that even today still can be seen in the village.
+The village back in the time was another of the castle-villages that was customary during that period.
 The houses were connected forming a protective wall, without any windows or exterior doors.
-Today there still remain the stone balconies and windows that were built following the era of pirates.
+Today the stone balconies and windows remain, that were built during the era of pirates.

 The village celebrates the festival of St. John on August 29th.